hibbitts-design/grav-skeleton-workshop-demo-site/user/pages/01.home/default.md

 3. Save this file in the `user/pages/06.another-page/` folder as `default.md`.
 This will tell **Grav** to render the page using the **default** template.
 4. That is it!
 Reload your browser to see your new page in the menu.

->>> NOTE: The page will automatically show up in the Menu after the "Home" menu item.
-If you wish to change the name that shows up in the Menu, simple add: `menu: My Page` between the dashes in the page content.
-This is called the YAML front matter, and it is where you configure page-specific options.

 ### Work with Media

 **Grav** has a lot of built-in media capabilities, with even more capabilities available by using available plugins.